-The other income of the Group for the years ended 31 December 2020 and 2019 were approximately HK\$95.5 million and HK\$5.2 million respectively, representing an increase of approximately 17.4 times.
-The substantial increase was mainly attributable to the amount of approximately HK\$84.9 million relating to the subsidies under the Anti-epidemic Fund set up by the Hong Kong Government.
+The other income of the Group for the years ended 31 December 2021 and 2020 were approximately HK\$22.2 million and HK\$95.5 million respectively, representing a decrease of approximately 76.8%.
+The substantial decrease was mainly due to no subsidies being received from the Employment Support Scheme under the Anti-epidemic Fund granted by the Hong Kong Government for 2021, which during the year ended 31 December 2020 was approximately HK\$81.0 million.